What is Peel Adhesion?

 Refer to Fig.2, a flat cross stage shifts in the direction of A while a stage moves toward the direction of B at the same distance and speed.

-Fig.2 The principle of the Flat Cross Stage method
+Fig.2: Principle of the Kyowa's Flat Plate Cross Stage peel test method